The digital divide should not be viewed at the individual level but rather at the collective level

 - If the20th century was the century of technological leaps (we went from walking on foot to space travel), the21st will be the century of shifts in usage; and when it comes to usage, the humanities and social sciences (HSS) must be repositioned at the center of scientific developments.
 Take the example of cloning, a20th-century technology that will find its full applications and uses inthe 21st century once the ethical and deontological aspects have been addressed by the humanities and social sciences.

-Based on these three premises, all the conditions are in place for an almost natural proliferation of data, since we are compelled by necessity to create data about data in order to manage it, given its phenomenal volume.
+Based on these three assumptions, all the conditions are in place for an almost natural proliferation of data, since we are compelled by necessity to create data about data in order to manage it, given its phenomenal volume.
 We are literally overwhelmed by data.

 - The actual data storage locations, which have become “virtually unique,” are thus highly strategic.